| ⇦ |

 Splicing is the removal of introns and joining the exons in a defined order in a transcription unit.
 In molecular biology, splicing is a modification of RNA afte transcription, in which introns are removed and exons are joined.

-- Which of these statements is incorrect
+- Which of these cells is the largest cell of the ovule?

 Question Type: Memory